simp/pupmod-simp-rkhunter/README.md

   * unhide package
   * rkhunter cron jobs

+Some tests require single-purpose tools, if rkhunter has them then it will use them.
+Unhide is one such tool.

 ### Beginning with rkhunter

 To use this module with it's default settings, just instantiate it.
 The following example is in hiera: